dcza/live-react-islands/README.md

 ### Global State

-Share state across islands by providing a global store handler when creating the hook.
+Share state across islands by declaring globals in your LiveView and requesting them in your island components.

 **Elixir (LiveView):**